Marisa Camplin

 About Me

-As a director and producer, I love sharing stories about the moments that challenge us to the core, delight every bone in our body and define who we are today.
-The deepest emotions that we feel as humans are the very emotions that we all share.
-And I believe they have the power to connect us -- and ultimately unite us.
-This is what continues to humble and inspire me every day.
+Sharing stories about the moments that challenge us to the core and define who we are today is the reason I became a filmmaker.
+I believe the deepest emotions that we feel as humans are the emotions that we all share.
+And therefore they have the power to not only connect us -- but ultimately unite us.
+This idea is what continues to humble and inspire me every day.

-While receiving a masters degree in writing and directing for film from Academy of Art University (AAU), I directed a narrative short film called OFF TO CARE that each achieved two film festival wins and several nominations.
+While receiving a masters degree in writing and directing for film from Academy of Art University, I directed an award winning thesis film called KNOCK OUT and an award winning narrative short film called OFF TO CARE.

-Currently, I am in development for my first narrative feature film called CALLIOPE.
-Alongside of that, I direct and produce mini-documentaries for Stanford University.
+Currently, I am in development on my first narrative feature film called CALLIOPE.
+Alongside of that, I direct and produce short films and docs for Stanford University.

 Narrative Feature Film in Development: Calliope